sneha24102000/Hackerrank-Python-Programs/README.md

 # Hackerrank-Python-Programs
-Solutions Of All Hackerrank problems
+Solutions Of All Hackerrank problems Of Python